 diskpart list disk

 9.Again copy-paste and modify these commands in Command Prompt window one-by-one and hit Enter after each of them.

 NOTE– Replace the “<your disk no.>” with the number of HDD drive on which the Windows is installed.

 For this computer, it is “Disk 0“.
 So the command will be like this-

 10. Again copy-paste this command in Command Prompt and then hit Enter to select the System reserved volume.

 select vol <volume no.>

-Example- For us, it is “C:” drive where Windows is installed, so it is ‘Volume 2′.
+Example- For us, it is ‘Volume 5 which is the FAT32 partition, and its size is limited to 100 MB.
 So the command will be –

 11. Now, you have to assign a new drive letter to the partition.
 Copy-paste this command in Command Prompt window and hit Enter to do so.